Full normalization for transfinite stacks: Introduction

 See \cite[\S1.1]{iter_for_stacks} and \cite[\S1.1]{premouse_inheriting} for most of the notation and terminology we use.
 (However, we use $\lh(E)$ for the index of an extender $E\in\es_+^M$, for a premouse $M$, which is denoted $\mathrm{ind}(E)$ in \cite{iter_for_stacks}.)
 We just mention below a few of the more obscure terminological items that show up in the paper.

-We deal with both MS-indexed and $\lambda$-indexed pure/strategy premice.
-We use MS-fine structure (that is, $\rSigma_n$, etc), also for $\lambda$-indexed premice.
+We deal with both MS-indexed and $\lambda$-indexed pure/strategy premice, except that we allow extenders of superstrong type on the sequence (for both kinds of indexing).
+We use MS-fine structure (that is, $\rSigma_n$, etc), as simplified in \cite{V=HODX}, and also use MS-fine structure for $\lambda$-indexed premice.
 We use some definitions/facts from \cite{premouse_inheriting}, which are literally stated there for MS-indexed pure-$L[\es]$ premice, but as long as there are direct translations to other forms, we assume such a translation.
 See in particular \cite[\S2]{premouse_inheriting} for the notion \emph{$n$-lifting embedding}.

 For an active premouse $N$, $\lgcd(N)$ denotes the largest cardinal of $N$, and $\nutilde(F^N)=\nutilde(N)$ denotes $\max(\lgcd(N),\nu(F^N))$.
 For a passive premouse $N$, $\nutilde(N)$ denotes $\OR^N$.
 We write $M\pins_{\card} N$ to say that $M\pins N$ and $\OR^M$ is a cardinal of $N$.